lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 ## Data models

 A *data model* is an abstract model of what to store and what information to record.
+It is made up of *entities* and *relationships*.

-An *entity* is a thing about which data should be stored
+An *entity* is a thing about which data should be stored, e.g. a user.

+An *attribute* is a characteristic or other piece of information about an entity, e.g. a username.

+A *relationship* is the way entities are related to one another.

+Databases are formed of *tables* which are used to store multiple entities.
+Each entity is assigned its own row, with fields of that row storing the entity's attributes.

+A database consisting of one table is known as a *flat file database*, while a database consisting or 2 or more tables is known as a *relational database*.

+### Entity identifiers

+An entity identifier is a piece of data that uni